Linen-dev/linen.dev/packages/spa/readme.md

 ```

 > Note: Email sign in for development mode doesn't work yet, because it requires deep linking.
 So testing has to be done with username and password sign in

+### release

+- bump up the version on packages/spa/src-tauri/tauri.conf.json (line 11) and push it to main
+- go to https://github.com/Linen-dev/desktop-client/actions/workflows/main.yml and hit the "run workflow"
+- after the workflow finishes go to https://github.com/Linen-dev/desktop-client/releases